zship/class.js/README.md

 class.js is a modular library (using AMD conventions) for simulating classical inheritance.
 It is modeled after [dojo/_base/declare](http://dojotoolkit.org/reference-guide/1.8/dojo/_base/declare.html#dojo-base-declare), but designed to be customizable.
-Here are its default (most are optional!) features:
+Here are its default (most can be removed!) features:

 * Multiple inheritance
 * Optional usage of `new`